hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 - **☆☆ [15-213 Introduction to Computer Systems](http://www.cs.cmu.edu/~213/)**
   - Pleasantly surprised by how much I enjoyed the course content, even though it was rather challenging and I didn't quite remember how to program in C at the start of the course.
 It also made me interested in computer systems.
   - Working through the labs improved my programming skill by a lot - I liked every one starting from Attack lab.
-It became more time consuming starting from Malloc lab but was definitely worth it.
+It became more time consuming starting from Malloc lab, and I have got frustrated when working on some of them, but in hindsight was definitely worth it.

 - **☆ [15-388 Practical Data Science](http://www.datasciencecourse.org/)**
   - Another very useful course for people interested in data science, requires rather solid Python skills and focuses heavily on application (as the name suggested).
 Decent workload.
 Zico Kolter was very flexible about project topics which was great.